B2 Brussels2 The Blog

 – the salaries of British soldiers are significantly higher than those of their French counterparts (about double for officers);

-– the British apply a doctrine (not to say a dogma) of industrial subcontracting, which is more comfortable in the short term because it limits the investment peaks required for heritage acquisitions but increases the costs in the long term, where the French people have a more conservative approach to this economic model and are more willing to assess its advisability on a case-by-case basis.
-The respective MRTT programs are eloquent in this respect: for the same A330 aircraft, the United Kingdom inflicted on itself a ruinous PPP (Phenix) for decades, while France launched itself with fanfare for a good decade;
+– the British apply a doctrine (not to say a dogma) of industrial subcontracting, which is more comfortable in the short term because it limits the peaks of investments required for asset acquisitions but increases costs in the long term, whereas the French have a more conservative approach to this economic model and are more likely to assess its opportunity on a case-by-case basis.
+The respective MRTT programs are eloquent in this regard: for the same A330 aircraft, the United Kingdom inflicted a ruinous PPP on itself for decades (Phenix), while France launched itself with fanfare for a good decade;

-– better control of costs in armament programs in France, particularly visible on combat aircraft (Rafale against Eurofighter and F-35) or MRTT tankers (British PPP for 14 A330 Voyagers, at the cost of an hour of ruinous flight in order to remunerate the private investors involved, against 15 A330 Phénix acquired by France as heritage), with the consequence of structural differences on the mass of acquisition and implementation costs (lower performance in the conduct of programs can itself be explained by a loss of technical skills and a greater dependence on its manufacturers, to whom the British State has subcontracted the expertise).
+– better cost control in armament programs in France, particularly visible on combat aircraft (Rafale versus Eurofighter and F-35) or MRTT tankers (British PPP for 14 A330 Voyagers, at a ruinous cost per flight hour in order to remunerate the private investors involved, versus 15 A330 Phénix acquired by France as assets), with the consequence of structural differences in the mass of acquisition and implementation costs (the lower performance in the management of programs can itself be explained by a loss of technical competence and a greater dependence on its industrialists, to whom the British State has subcontracted the expertise).

 Comments closed.